Budapest: Guided Walking Tour of Pest

 What to bring

-Carry drinking water with you, particularly during the summer months from June to August.
+Bring drinking water along with you, especially during summer from June to August.

 What’s not allowed

-Large backpacks, suitcases, or oversized luggage cannot be brought along due to limited space and crowded pedestrian areas.
+- Large backpacks and suitcases are prohibited due to limited space and crowded pedestrian areas.

-Pets are not allowed, except for registered service animals.
+Pets aren’t permitted except for registered service animals.

 Accessibility

-- The tour is fully accessible for guests with reduced mobility; advance notice is recommended to allow for appropriate arrangements.
+The tour is accessible for guests with reduced mobility; please notify in advance for necessary arrangements.

 Additional information

-Please arrive at the meeting point outside Molnár’s Kürtőskalács, 1052 Budapest, Váci utca 31, at least 10 minutes before the tour begins.
+- Please arrive at the meeting point outside Molnár’s Kürtőskalács, 1052 Budapest, Váci utca 31, a minimum of 10 minutes before your tour starts.

-All guided commentary is provided exclusively in English.
+All commentary during the tour is provided in English only.

 Hungarian Parliament Building in Budapest with green lawn and benches in foreground.